On the Relation Between Asymptotic Charges, the Failure of Peeling and Late-time Tails: Introduction

 \section{Introduction}

-\pagenumbering{arabic} Over the last few years, there has been significant progress in the mathematical study of general relativity concerning our understanding of how certain asymptotic conservation laws---related to the \textit{Newman--Penrose charges} \cite{np1,NP2}---can serve as a mechanism for deriving statements about asymptotics of gravitational waves on black hole spacetimes.
-This mechanism was first explored in~\cite{paper2} and has since lead to new, potentially physically measurable predictions~\cite{extremal-prl, burko19, Kerrburger,Kerrburger2}.
+\pagenumbering{arabic} Over the last few years, there has been significant progress in the mathematical study of general relativity concerning our understanding of how certain asymptotic conservation laws---related to the \textit{Newman--Penrose charges} \cite{NPconstants65,NPconstants68}---can serve as a mechanism for deriving statements about asymptotics of gravitational waves on black hole spacetimes.
+This mechanism was first explored in~\cite{AAG18b} and has since lead to new, potentially physically measurable predictions~\cite{AAGLetters, burko19, I,II}.
 The present paper aims to distil and generalise some of the main ideas behind this mechanism, and to provide a physical and more accessible interpretation thereof.
 We also preview several upcoming results.

-The ideas presented in this note generally pertain to the linearised equations of gravity around a Kerr black hole background~$(\mathcal M_{M,a},g_{M,a})$, which are, at a fundamental level, governed by the spin-$\pm2$ Teukolsky equations\footnote{In fact, the ideas discussed in the present paper apply to the Teukolsky equations \textit{for any spin}~$s\in \frac{1}{2}\N_0$.}~\cite{Teukolsky1} satisfied by the Newman--Penrose scalars~$\Psi^{[0]}$ and~$\Psi^{[4]}$:
+The ideas presented in this note generally pertain to the system of linearised equations of gravity around a Kerr black hole background~$(\mathcal M_{M,a},g_{M,a})$.
+This system of equations both contains, and is, at a fundamental level, governed\footnote{In particular, any admissible perturbation that has $\Psi^{[0]}=0=\Psi^{[4]}$ must be the sum of a pure gauge solution and a linearised Kerr solution \cite{WaldTeuk}.} by the spin-$\pm2$ Teukolsky equations\footnote{In fact, the ideas discussed in the present paper apply to the Teukolsky equations \textit{for any spin}~$s\in \frac{1}{2}\mathbb{N}_0$.}~\cite{Teukolsky73}:

-with~$\mathcal T_{g_{M,a}}^{[s]}$ a differential operator similar to the wave operator~$\Box_{g_{M,a}}$ on Kerr, and with $\Psi^{[0]}$ and $\Psi^{[4]}$ the gauge-invariant, extremal components of the perturbed Weyl tensor in the Newman--Penrose formalism.
+with~$\mathcal T_{g_{M,a}}^{[s]}$ a differential operator similar to the wave operator~$\Box_{g_{M,a}}$ on Kerr, and with $\Psi^{[0]}$ and $\Psi^{[4]}$ the gauge-invariant, extremal components of the perturbed Weyl tensor in the Newman--Penrose formalism~\cite{NP62Approach}.

 To keep the presentation as clear as possible, however, we will restrict most of the discussion to the simpler case of~$s=0$, in which \eqref{eq:Teukolsky} in fact equals the scalar wave equation

 We will moreover restrict to the subcase with specific angular momentum~$a=0$, where~$g_{M,a}$ reduces to the Schwarzschild metric~$g_{M}$.
 Extensions to non-zero~$s$ and~$a$ will be discussed at the end of the paper.